VrushankPatel/Leader-Election-Playground/SPECIFICATION.md

 - Full CI pipeline with GitHub Actions (linting, testing)
 - Benchmarks and performance analysis scripts (analyze.py, benchmark.py)
 - Docker integration (docker-compose.yml, Dockerfile)
-- Replay functionality for logs (completed)
+- Replay functionality for logs
 - TUI frontend using rich for visualization (fetches status via HTTP APIs)
 - Backend HTTP APIs for node status and control (aiohttp-based Node class)
 - Advanced metrics collection and analysis
 - Replay functionality for deterministic debugging of message logs

-Completed:
-- All features implemented, tested, and linted; project ready for benchmarking and production use.
-- Code formatting and linting completed with black, isort, and flake8.
+- Code formatting and linting completed with black, isort, and flake8
-- CI pipeline passing with tests and linting.
+- CI pipeline passing with tests and linting
-- Benchmark runs completed for normal (3 nodes), single_node_crash (5 nodes), network_partition (5 nodes), message_delay (5 nodes), packet_loss (5 nodes) scenarios with 5 runs each using bully algorithm.

-Completed:
-- All features implemented, tested, and linted; project ready for benchmarking and production use.
-- Code formatting and linting completed with black, isort, and flake8; CI config updated to exclude generated protobuf files.
+- CI config updated to exclude generated protobuf files
-- CI pipeline passing with tests and linting.
-- Benchmark runs completed for all scenarios (normal, single_node_crash, network_partition, message_delay, packet_loss, flapping, restart_with_persistence) with 20 runs each for bully, raft, and zab algorithms on 3, 5, and 7-node clusters.
+- Benchmark runs completed for all scenarios (normal, single_node_crash, network_partition, message_delay, packet_loss, flapping, restart_with_persistence) with 20 runs each for bully, raft, and zab algorithms on 3, 5, and 7-node clusters
-- Final benchmark report generated with graphs and analysis.
+- Final benchmark report generated with graphs and analysis

+Pending work: None - project is production-ready.